kurtosis-tech/kardinal-playground/neon-postgres-demo/README.md

    kardinal flow create frontend kurtosistech/frontend:demo-frontend
    ```

    This command sets up a development version of the frontend alongside the main version.
 Additionally, it will create any required dev versions of services that are downstream.
 In this case the frontend depends on the cartservice, that depends on the Neon DB.
-In order to isolate data from our prod flow, we'll need to create dev version of the cartservice and Neon DB.
+In order to isolate data from our baseline flow, we'll need to create dev version of the cartservice and Neon DB.

    The command will output a url, but it's not yet accessible because it's inside the Codespace.